terra-money/docs/docs/develop/module-specifications/spec-market.md

 Swap fees were implemented to protect against different market module attacks.

-##
+## Spread fee

 Because Terra's price feed is derived from validator oracles, a delay exists between the price reported on-chain and the real-time price.

 The delay lasts around one minute (our oracle `VotePeriod` is 30 seconds), which is negligible for nearly all practical transactions.
 However, front-running attackers could take advantage of this delay and extract value from the network.

 ### Virtual Liquidity Pools

 To protect against oracle attacks and to combat volatility, the market module uses virtual liquidity pools regulate transaction volume.

-The Terra protocol does not utilize liquidity pools to swap and price assets.
+The Terra protocol does not use actual liquidity pools to swap and price assets.
+Instead, Terra and Luna are minted and burned according to the exchange rates from the oracle price feeder.

+In order to track the flow of transactions and increase fees to discourage volatility, The Terra protocol uses a virtual pool model.
+All swap transactions between Terra and Luna are applied to virtual pools, changing their balances.

 The Terrs and Luna virtual liquidity pools are